Zero waste Christmas decorations from the garden

 My definition of ‘zero waste Christmas decorations’ are things found in the garden, are responsibly gathered from the countryside or involve re-using decorations we already have.

 I do like to buy one new Christmas decoration or set of lights each year because when I take it out the following Christmas, it has lots of memories.
+I’ve found the tiny battery operated star fairy lights shown in the picture above especially useful.
+They’re available from Lights4Fun from Amazon.

 But otherwise, here are ideas which don’t involve shopping, and which make use of your garden prunings.
 There’s even a festive use for that moss on the lawn.